linsight/react-keyboard-event-handler/README.md

 # About exclusive handlers

-For example, in an app with a list of products, you could have a handler for navigating (highlighting) a list of products using up and down keys.
+For example, in an app with a list of products, you could have a handler for navigating (highlighting) the products with the up and down keys.
-Upon clicking (or hitting the 'enter' key on) the item, a modal pops up.
+Upon selecting (or hitting the 'enter' key on) a product, a modal pops up.

 Within the modal is a list of options for the selected product.
-You could also use a key handler in the modal using the up and down keys to navigate the options.
+Another key handler can be used inside the modal using for navigating the options with the up and down keys, too.

-However, the key handler for the product list (i.e. `isDisabled={true}`) should be first disabled.
+However, the key handler for the product list should be first disabled (i.e. `isDisabled={true}`).
 Otherwise, the user will be navigating the product options in the modal and the product list in the background at the same time.

-You could have other key handlers in your app, they all should be disabled to avoid unexpected results.
+There could be other key handlers in your app, they all should be disabled to avoid unexpected results.

 The `isExclusive` prop can be really helpful in this situation.
 When a handler set to `isExclusive`, all other key handlers will be suspended.

 In the above example, the key handler in the modal could set to be `isExclusive`.
-When the modal opens, all other handlers will be temporary suspended.
+When the modal opens, all other handlers will be temporarily suspended.
 When the modal is closed/unmounted, they will be working again.

-If more than one enabled handlers are `isExclusive`, the most recently mounted/assigned handler win.
+If more than one enabled handlers are `isExclusive`, the most recently mounted/assigned handler wins.

 Technically, exclusive handlers are put into a stack upon mounted or when changed from non-exclusive to exclusive;
-exclusive handlers are removed from the stack upon unmounted or disabled or changed to non-exclusive.
+Exclusive handlers are removed from the stack upon unmounted or disabled or changed to non-exclusive.
 The one left on the top of the stack is the one only exclusive handler.